Tails86/greplica/README.md

 Expression Interpretation:
   -E, --extended-regexp
-                        EXPRESSIONS are "extended" regular expressions In this mode, greplica passes regular expressions directly to Python re without modification.
+                        EXPRESSIONS are "extended" regular expressions.
+In this mode, greplica passes regular expressions directly to Python re without modification.
 This for the most part matches original "extended" syntax, but be aware that there may be differences.
   -F, --fixed-strings   EXPRESSIONS are strings
-  -G, --basic-regexp    EXPRESSIONS are "basic" regular expressions In this mode, greplica
+  -G, --basic-regexp    EXPRESSIONS are "basic" regular expressions.
+In this mode, greplica
                         modifies escaping sequences for characters ?+{}|() before passing to Python re.
 This for the most part matches original "basic" syntax, but be aware that there may be differences.